gfxpg/gpu-studies/matrix_mul/README.md

 # Matrix multiplication

+## Prerequisites

+You need OpenCL development files -- headers and libraries -- installed on your system to build the program, as well as Python3 and Numpy to run the matrix generation script (see below for more details).

+## Building

+`cmake . && make`

+## Running

+The program reads input matrices from `matrix_a` and `matrix_b` files, multiplies them, and compares the result with the matrix read from `matrix_c`.
+You can generate these files with the included `mkmatrices` script (run `./mkmatrices -h` for usage instructions).

+`matrix_mul` expects four arguments: the target OpenCL platform and matrix dimensions.
+The latter should match the dimensions you've passed to `mkmatrices`; to determine the former, run `clinfo` and pick your GPU's platform (note that `Device OpenCL C Version` should be at least OpenGL 1.2).

 ## Gotchas

 On Intel's iGPUs, the kernel may not be executed over the full global work range,